 He grabbed his dogs and rushed to the front door where he fell into others trying to escape, he said.

 “By the time I was through the front doors, I could just see the flames coming and then they just engulfed the front archway of my studio,” he said.
 “I looked back and I just saw smoke everywhere.
 I couldn’t really see anything.
 Got out of the building and I just saw smoke and then flames coming out the doors and the windows.”

 One of deadliest fires ever in Oakland

 It could take weeks to identify victims through DNA and dental records, Alameda County Sheriff’s Office Sgt.
 Ray Kelly said.
 Officials have asked victims’ families to preserve their loved ones’ personal belongings, including hairbrushes and toothbrushes, that could contain DNA samples.
 Kelly added that officials were also working with the transgender community to identify some of the victims.

-Drayton, a 19-year veteran, called it one of the deadliest fires in the city's history, including a 1991 fire in Oakland Hills that killed 25 people.
+Drayton, who has been with the department for 19 years, called it one of the most deadly fires in the city’s history.
+A fire in Oakland Hills in 1991 killed 25 people.

 Southern California artist Anneke Hiatt, who has been monitoring the situation because she had friends there, said she is starting to lose hope.

 “It just doesn’t seem that that’s a fire that’s survivable, so the reality, I think for a lot of us, is beginning to set in,” she said.